 By Denise Tan and Yip Jie Ying

-One of the hallmarks of a Yale-NUS education is the multitude of opportunities, both local and international, that are available to its students.
+One of the hallmarks of a Yale-NUS education is the multitude of opportunities, both local and international, that is available to its students.
 As recipients of the Prima Scholarship at Yale-NUS College, students Shenali Nimanthini Wijesinghe (Class of 2021) and Jameela Silmi (Class of 2022), as well as alumnus and former recipient Ronald Chen (Class of 2017), have had freer rein to pursue their passions.

 Shenali was able to embark on the inaugural Yale-NUS Summer Institute in Global Strategy and Leadership held at Yale University in the summer of 2018.
 This rigorous summer programme uses the Brady-Johnson Program in Grand Strategy framework to give students in-depth lessons on the world’s most pressing problems, such as the environment and global trade.

 Jameela Silmi and Shenali Nimanthini Wijesinghe.
 Image taken by Lynn Ee.

 During her time at Yale, Shenali analysed data and wrote a policy paper on sexual assault in Sri Lanka.
 “Through those weeks, I learnt more about the world than I ever thought I could, from debating about notions of power and the right approach to problem-solving, to learning about the art of negotiation and game theory,” she said.

 Apart from her overseas endeavours, one of Shenali’s goals is to make an impact on her community.
 She is currently in the middle of setting up an online lifestyle magazine focusing on topics relating to health and wellness as well as life and work.

 Shenali is grateful for the Yale-NUS community and how the Prima Scholarship has made the College feel like home by removing “a weight on [her] shoulders”.